ladybug-tools/spider-core/README.md

 # Spider-Core
-A lightweight module containing the core data parsing  and rendering functions of Spider.
+Lightweight JavaScript modules containing the core data parsing and rendering functions of Spider.